-Ratified by Congress and signed into law in 1996, the Emergency Management Assistance Compact (EMAC) is an interstate mutual aid agreement that provides a mechanism for sharing personnel, equipment and resources among states during emergencies and disasters.
+Ratified by Congress and signed into law in 1996, the Emergency Management Assistance Compact (EMAC)external icon is an interstate mutual aid agreement that provides a mechanism for sharing personnel, equipment and resources among states during emergencies and disasters.
 EMAC has traditionally been used by states for National Guard, emergency management and other types of response assistance.
 More recently, it has been used to provide public health and medical assistance with much success.
 Some benefits of using EMAC include

 - Increased collaboration among states during emergency preparedness, response and recovery;

 - Better awareness and understanding of state and local needs;